 - The section of a course I want to take is full.
 How do I get in?

-- Due to room constraints and, in some courses, a specific number of software licenses available to be used in the lab, it is rare that we can allow students into full sections.
+- Due to room constraints and a specific number of software licenses for lab courses, it is rare that we can allow students into full sections.

 - If you are certain you have completed the prerequisites for a full course, you can apply for a course permit/authorization to enroll by submitting a Course Permit/Authorization Form to the Department Administrator.

-- CMPT 109 students: We do NOT give permits to enroll in full 109 sections.
-You should keep checking WESS to see if spots open up.
-Instructors are *not* able to permit you into a full section.
+- CSIT-100 students: We do NOT give permits to enroll in full sections.
+You should keep checking WESS to see if spaces become available.

-- I've taken a course already that I think should cover one of my course requirements here at MSU.
+- I've taken a course already that I think should cover one of my course requirements here.
 How do I get a credit adjustment?

-- In order to have your course evaluated, fill out the Course Evaluation Form and have it signed by your advisor and return to the Department Administrator.
+- In order to have your course evaluated, fill out the Course Evaluation Form, have it signed by your advisor and return to the Department Administrator.

-- You must also submit a thorough description of the course (a syllabus is best) so that we can properly evaluate the course and make sure it meets the requirements to give you a credit adjustment.
+- You must also submit a thorough description of the course, ideally a syllabus, so that we can properly evaluate the course and make sure it meets the requirements for a credit adjustment.